-Carman-Ainsworth, Flushing and Swartz Creek high schools are teaming together to form the Western Genesee Consortium.
+Carman-Ainsworth, Flushing, Swartz Creek and Montrose high schools are teaming together to form the Western Genesee Consortium.
 The Western Genesee Consortium in collaboration with the University of Michigan-Flint will offer students from all three high schools their choice of three dual enrollment opportunities.

 Western Genesee Consortium